-Rise Credit is an online loan company that offers relatively small, short-term loans.
-Its customers typically have low to no credit status and are perhaps looking to improve their credit rating via repayments on short-term loans.
-The company states that it looks to work with customers to make repayments affordable and avoid some of the more predatory and exploitative practices of the payday loans industry in general.
+Borrowers through Rise tend to have low to no credit status and are perhaps looking to improve their credit rating via repayments on short-term loans.
+The company looks to work with customers to make repayments affordable and strives to separate itself from the less savory practices that some payday lenders employ.

 Rise Credit review: Cost of loans